-One approach is to allow the Secretary of DNR, through the OCM, to determine the exact boundary based on the results of this study and to implement it through either rulemaking or by resolution approved by the legislature.
+As previously stated, the IGC area provisions can be accomplished under existing state and federal law.
+Only one section of law, La.
+RS 214.24, the coastal zone boundary section of the SLCRMA, needs to be revised to implement an expanded coastal zone as recommended in this report.
+One approach to implementing the updated coastal zone boundary is to allow the Secretary of the LDNR, through the OCM, to determine the exact boundary based on the results of this study, and to implement it through either rulemaking or by resolution approved by the legislature.
 This means the inland coastal zone boundary would no longer be legislatively defined.
 La.
 R.S.
 49:214.24 would remain largely the same and the seaward and interstate boundaries would not change.
-However, subsection C, governing the inland boundary, would be modified to allow the Secretary to define the inland boundary in accordance with the Louisiana Administrative Procedure Act.
+However, subsection C, governing the inland coastal zone boundary, would be modified to allow the Secretary to define the inland boundary in accordance with the Louisiana Administrative Procedure Act.
 Subsection D would also be modified to authorize the secretary to amend the boundary in accordance with the Louisiana Administrative Procedure Act.
 Lastly, a subsection E could be written to require the Secretary to conduct periodic reviews of the inland boundary to ensure the coastal zone covers all areas necessary for effective management of the state's coastal resources.

 A second approach would be to parallel the way the current boundary is regulated in the SLCRMA.
 La.
 R.S.
-49:214.24 would remain largely the same and the seaward and interstate boundaries would not change.
-However, subsection C, governing the inland boundary, would be modified by legislative act to define the two management areas of the coastal zone and their respective boundaries.
+49:214.24 would remain largely the same, and the seaward and interstate boundaries would not change.
+However, subsection C, governing the inland boundary, would be modified by legislative act to define the inland boundary of the coastal zone using the boundary description for the CUP management area recommended in this report.

-Thus, the updated coastal zone boundary, consisting of the two management areas recommended in this report could be implemented thorough regulation or statue.
+Thus, the updated regulated coastal zone boundary, consisting of the CUP management area recommended in this report, could be implemented through regulation or statue.
 The Legislature enacts statutes.
 Administrative agencies adopt, amend and repeal regulations under the authority granted to them by statutes and in accordance with the Administrative Procedure Act.
-Other coastal states have used both methods in establishing their coastal zone, with many providing a brief boundary description in the enabling legislation for their coastal management program that refers to the full boundary description contained in the coastal zone management plan, as approved by NOAA.
+Other coastal states have used both methods in establishing their coastal zone, with many providing a brief boundary description in their coastal management program enabling legislation which then refers to the full boundary description contained in the coastal zone management plan, as approved by NOAA.
 Other states make reference to official boundary maps maintained by the regulatory agency.
 This referencing of the approved NOAA plan or official maps seems to rely on the rule-making process since a specific boundary description is usually not included elsewhere in the statue.
 The statute method is more often used when the boundary is simple and based on political subdivisions.
-For example, the coastal zone of Mississippi is defined by statute as comprising all of Handcock, Harrison and Jackson Counties (Mississippi Code, 15§57-15-6(f)), and the coastal zone of Georgia is defined as:
+For example, the coastal zone of Mississippi is defined by statute as comprising all of Hancock, Harrison and Jackson Counties (Mississippi Code, 15§57-15-6(f)), and the coastal zone of Georgia is defined as: